-At GD Global Mobility we are experts at analyzing CDI that establish the rules to avoid paying the same tax twice.
+At GD Global Mobility we are experts at analyzing DTA that establish the rules to avoid paying tax twice on the same income.

 Types of Double Taxation Agreements

-Most countries have CDI to avoid having to pay tax twice for the same source of income; we, therefore, advise any person who is a resident or not and has income, earnings or assets in more than one country, to check if there is a Double Taxation Agreement in order to be aware of the tax obligations and tax treaty benefits that they have in each country.
+Most countries have DTA to avoid having to pay tax twice for the same source of income; we, therefore, advise any person, whether a resident or not, who has income, earnings, or assets in more than one country to check if there is a Double Taxation Agreement in order to be aware of the tax obligations and tax treaty benefits that exit in each country.

 There are several types of agreements:

-- Bilateral Agreement (between two countries): they affect income taxes (residents and non-residents) and assets
+- Bilateral Agreement (between two countries): they affect income taxes (for residents and non-residents) and assets

-- Multilateral Agreement (with multinational organizations, such as the EU): they essentially affect taxes on commercial transactions.
+- Multilateral Agreement (with multinational organizations, such as the European Union): they essentially affect taxes on commercial transactions.

 Optimizing Expatriate Taxation

-Correct knowledge and application of Double Taxation Agreement is key to mitigate any possible conflict of duality or fiscal residence, but at the same time, it is also a powerful tool for fiscal optimization when displacement occurs.
+Correct knowledge and application of Double Taxation Agreements is key to mitigate any possible conflict of duality or fiscal residence, but at the same time, it is also a powerful tool for fiscal optimization for international assignments.

 We can definitely help you achieve these goals.
 Contact us and find out about our service with no obligation.